indianakernick/Chat/docs/task_list.md

 - [ ] Markdown message formatting
     - The most bare-minimum subset of markdown.
     - Bold, italic, inline-code, link.
 That's it.
+- [ ] Delete messages
+    - A user can select a message that they wrote and delete it
+    - Messages from deleted users cannot be deleted because no-one owns them.
+      Although you could say that anyone can delete them...
+- [ ] Edit messages
+    - A user can select a message that they wrote and edit it.
+    - Messages from deleted users cannot be edited because no-one owns them.

 ## Simplifications